 - When ETFs make redemptions, the ETF delivers shares as an exchange.
 (This is known as an exchange in-kind, where stock in an ETF is exchanged for stock in the underlying assets making up the index.)
 Exchanging assets is not a taxable event.

-The result is that ETFs can essentially “hide” most of their capital gains tax burden.
+The result is that ETFs can essentially “hide” most of their capital gains tax burden, so you can easily calculate your tax refund when the time comes.
 Mutual funds largely have to pass on this tax burden due to the difference between selling securities and exchanging securities.

 ETFs Are Not Perfect!